josepot/bacon-snake/README.md

 - Open `index.html`
 - Press one of the arrow buttons to start playing
 - Press space to pause
-- If you crash refresh the page (for now)
+- If you crash press space to start a new game